© 2024 WGCU News

 While invalidating the wetlands permit issue, Moss gave federal and state officials 10 days to request a temporary halt to the enforcement of his ruling.
 Nevertheless, he wrote that such a "stay" would not apply to pending or future permit applications that would affect endangered or threatened species.

-The ruling focused, in part, on whether the Fish and Wildlife Service properly prepared a biological opinion and what is known as an “incidental take statement” as part of the process of approving the transfer.
+The ruling focused, in part, on whether the Fish and Wildlife Service properly prepared a biological opinion and what is known as an “incidental take statement.”

-“Incidental take” is a term that appears to have been invented to not have to use any of the ten words that define it as written in the Endangered Species Act.
-The words start with "harass" and move through "hunt, shoot, wound" until it becomes clear that "taking" also means to kill, trap, capture, or collect" a species — an all-too-often outcome, and probably why the term is not "mistaken death."
+Critics of the incidental take provision find a lot to dislike about it, one thing being that the term appears crafted to avoid using any of the ten words that define it in the ESA.
+The words start with "harass" and move through "hunt, shoot, wound" to "kill" a species — an all-too-often outcome, and perhaps why the term is not "mistaken death."

 Moss said a biological opinion and incidental take statement did not comply with the Endangered Species Act and another law known as the Administrative Procedure Act, thus the EPA's reliance on them was legally flawed.